Semantic segmentation using Poutyne

 The ground-truth (segmentation map) for the image grid shown above is as below.

-It is worth mentioning that, as we have approached the segmentation task as an image translation problem, we take advantage of MSELoss for the training.
+It is worth mentioning that, as we have approached the segmentation task as an image translation problem, we use the cross-entropy loss for the training.
 Moreover, we believe that using the U-Net with a pre-trained encoder would help the network converge sooner and better.
 As this convolutional encoder is previously trained on the ImageNet, it is able to recognize low-level features (such as edge, color, etc.) and high-level features at its first and final layers, respectively.

 As noticed in the section above, the ResNet-34-U-Net network is imported from the segmentation-models-pytorch library which contains many other architectures as well.
 You can import and use other available networks to try to increase the accuracy.